-Our people are critical to our success and we are proud of our consistently low staff turnover.
+Our success is underpinned by our people, who are critical to our business and ensuring sustainable growth.
+Since inception we have been committed to creating jobs and in turn providing a responsible and workplace.
 Employee relations are prioritised at every level with senior management maintaining an open door policy.
 We are committed to continually investing in employee development to unlock and realise their highest potential and value add.
-We also seek to provide amenable and positive working conditions and an inclusive culture to ensure we attract and then retain superior talent in a skillsscarce environment.
-All our employees are remunerated in line with industry norms.
+We also seek to provide amenable and positive working conditions and an inclusive culture to ensure we attract and retain superior talent in a skills-scarce environment.
+Employees are remunerated in line with industry norms.
+All of this underpins our consistently low staff turnover.

 We support every employee's right to belong to a union and demonstrate this through an open and transparent relationship with all unions and their representatives.
-CEPPWAWU represents certain of our employees in terms of a broad based black empowerment partnership, and the strength of our relationship with the union is reflected in its stakeholding in the group through its investment company.
+CEPPWAWU which represents certain of our employees through an empowerment partnership with its investment company is Transpaco's broad-based black empowerment shareholder.